oiax/tgweb/README.md

 ### Applying this layout to a page

-To apply this layout to a page, specify the name of the layout in the `tg-layout` attribute of the root element of the page.
+To apply this layout to a page, specify the name of the layout in the `tg-layout` attribute of the top-level element of the page.

 The name of the layout is the file name of the layout minus its extension (`.html`).
 In this case, `common` is the name of the layout.

-The root element of the page to which a layout is applied must be an element that can be placed within the `<body>` element, such as the `<div>` element and `<article>` element, rather than the `<body>` element.
+The top-level element of the page to which a layout is applied must be an element that can be placed within the `<body>` element, such as the `<div>` element and `<article>` element, rather than the `<body>` element.

 #### Example